seemslegit42/aevonos/docs/BEEP.md

 -   Embeds **contextual intelligence** across the OS by processing user commands within the context of their session and workspace.
 -   Fully integrated with Aegis (for pre-flight security checks) and Loom Studio (for executing defined workflows).
 -   Lives at the top layer — ever-present in the persistent UI shell's command bar.
--   Serves as the primary voice for the KLEPSYDRA Engine's narrative masking and the Psyche Engine's personalized suggestions.
-Its persona can shift based on context (Trinity of BEEP).

 ### 💡 Use-case Example: